lo-maxwell/react-virtual-garden/design-doc.md

   * Rows - Int
   * Cols - Int
   * PlotList - Array of Plots
+  * PlotMap - Map of Plot to coordinates, but maybe don't need this - just make things move contents of plots
   * React Component - Grid of Plot Square Components
     * Maybe also some header information, but mostly just holds the plots of land